HomeCalculatorGlossarySearchBooks

 and %

-To take an example, suppose your taxable income (after deductions and exemptions) was exactly $100,000 in 2003 and your status was Married filing separately; then your tax would be calculated like this:
+To take an example, suppose your taxable income (after deductions and exemptions) is exactly $100,000 in 2012 and your status is Married filing jointly; then your tax would be calculated like this:

-This puts you in the 33% tax bracket; but as a percentage of your income, your tax is about 23.7%.
+This puts you in the 25% tax bracket, since that's the highest rate applied to any of your income; but as a percentage of the whole $100,000, your tax is about 17%.

 This next calculator lets you try it out with your own numbers: